szeplakib/mini_bookingsync_app-API-/README.md

 # Controllers

 ## Rental
-*the rental controller already responses in JSON
+* The rental controller already responses in JSON
 ## Booking

 # Routes(so far)